 Serving as the Assistant Director of the French Organ Music Seminar since 2007, she has organized itineraries, tours, master classes, and events in France, Germany, England, and Spain, and has been instrumental in arranging international travel and hotel accommodations.
 Her fluency in Japanese and ability to communicate with Asian students has expanded the influence of the French Organ Music Seminar to the Asian musical world.

-Raised in Reims, France, Françoise’s father and grandfather were sculptors who worked on the restoration of the Cathedral Notre-Dame of Reims, Saint Rémi Basilica and Abbey, and many other area churches and monuments.
+Raised in Reims, France, Françoise’s father owned an art restoration company in Reims and worked on art restoration at Reims Cathedral.
 Her father was also a very accomplished architectural photographer and historian and she worked with him for many years.
 She traveled extensively around Western Europe on her bicycle between 1973 and 1979, and later moved to the United States and earned a Master Degree in Economics.
 She is married to Richard and they have three wonderful and interesting children, Alexandra, 25, Peter-Michael, 16, and Henry, 14.
 Henry is an organist who has been studying the organ with Christina Harmon since October 2010.
 Françoise helped organize and chaperone the 2011 French and Spanish Organ Seminars and she is a Co-Director for this year’s seminars which will take us to Lyon and the Alps, a region she loves; the Dijon area; her native city of Reims; and Paris where two of her brothers and many of her friends live.

 Cliff Varnon is a director of the British Organ Music Seminar.
 He has also been an assistant with the French Organ Music Seminar since 1996.
 He is currently the organist/choir master at the Church of the Holy Comforter in Cleburne, Texas and a piano and voice instructor at the Dallas School Of Performing Arts in Garland, Texas.
 He has served numerous churches in the Dallas area, including 14 years as music director at John Calvin Presbyterian Church.
 For over 12 years he owned a retail music store specializing in choral, handbell and keyboard music.
 He holds a Bachelor of Music Degree in organ from Henderson State University in Arkadelphia, Arkansas and a Masters of Music Degree in choral conducting from Texas A & M, in Commerce, Texas.